 Camila has also worked for Juan Bautista Alberdi scholarships for Universidad de San Andrés

 and also is a teaching assistant there, for the subject of Community Development.

-Since 2015 she is Director of Relations with the Community and actively coordinates RedSA and San Fernando en Red.
+Since 2015 she is Community & Outreach Director coordinating RedSA and San Fernando en Red.
 She is a member of the administrative Council of Fundación Quinta San Andrés and a member of the board of governors of St. Andrew’s Presbyterian Church.